hauler-dev/hauler-docs/docs/guides-references/command-line/hauler-store.md

       --directory string   Directory to use for backend.
 Defaults to $PWD/store-files (default "store-files") -h, --help               help for fileserver
-  -p, --port int           Port to listen on. (default 8080)
+  -p, --port int           Port to listen on. (default 8080) -t, --timeout int        Set the http request timeout duration in seconds for both reads and write. (default 60)

 Global Flags:
       --cache string       Location of where to store cache data (defaults to $XDG_CACHE_DIR/hauler)